FLATLAY/flatlayWiki/flatlay-user-story.md

 **Profile:**
 There is some different stuff in this Portion.
 * editing of the user profile here.
+Email, Instagram, Twitter, Facebook can be modified in this portion

 ![Screenshot 165](/uploads/screenshot-165.png "Screenshot 165")

 * All  posts and all collections of user are displaying here, and the user can switch between two tab [posts/collections]

 ![Screenshot 164](/uploads/screenshot-164.png "Screenshot 164")

 **Notifications:**
 All notifications is here.
- "isNotified" property has [fase/true], when the owner of the "flatlay", see the notification "isNotified" will turn to "true"
+The "isNotified" property has [fase/true], when the owner of the "flatlay", see the notification "isNotified" will turn to "true" .

 **Settings: **